-Construction jobs rank among the most dangerous jobs in the United States because the everyday job tasks put workers in more high-risk situations.
-Naturally, the prevalence of these risks leads to more accidents on construction sites than virtually any other job.
+Construction jobs rank among the most dangerous jobs in the United States because everyday tasks put workers in more high-risk situations.
+As a result of being exposed to high-risk situations, there are more accidents on construction sites than in virtually any other job.

 According to the Bureau of Labor Statistics, because these jobs are more unstable, over one-quarter of construction workers have been injured on the job.
 Due to the dangerous nature of construction jobs, many accidents result in severe injury or even death.

 It’s essential to know how these site accidents happen to prevent injury better.
 Awareness of these risks allows you to prepare a plan of action if a serious accident happens to you.
 Read on to learn more about the most common kinds of accidents on construction sites.